ValhelsiaTeam/Valhelsia-Origins/README.md

   </a>
 </p>

-**Valhelsia: Origins** is a mod pack for Minecraft 1.15.2.
+**Valhelsia: Origins** is a modpack for Minecraft 1.15.2.
 The pack is a highly curated experience that focuses on player creativity.

 ------------------------------